 View Memory Card Info

-View the slot currently selected as the destination for new pictures and the role played by the card in Slot 2 when two memory cards are inserted.
+View the slot currently selected as the destination for new pictures and the options used to record pictures when two memory cards are inserted.
 This option can be used to view but not to change the option selected.